ultraseedbox/USB-Docs/Tutorials and Guides/rclone/rclone Optimizations for Apps.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-08/image-1596906695674.png"></p>

 * `Thumbnail Image Extraction`: none
-  * It does full download of the file and is only used to generate thumbnails.
+  * It does the full download of the file and is only used to generate thumbnails.
 This can be set per-library.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-08/image-1596906693494.png"></p>